shivammathur/setup-php/README.md

 ## :sparkling_heart: Support This Project

-- If setup-php saved your developer time, please consider sponsoring setup-php:
+- This project is provided as Free and Open-Source software.
+We need funds to maintain and do future improvements.
+Please sponsor setup-php using the below options:
   - [Open Collective](https://opencollective.com/setup-php "setup-php Open Collective")
   - [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal")
   - [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon")
-- Please [reach out](mailto:contact@setup-php.com) if you have any questions regarding sponsoring setup-php.
+- Please [reach out](mailto:contact@setup-php.com) if you have any questions about sponsoring setup-php.
 - Please star the project and share it.
 If you blog, please share your experience of using this action.

-*Huge thanks to the following companies for supporting `setup-php`*
+*`setup-php` is generously supported by*

 <p>
   <a href="https://www.jetbrains.com/?from=setup-php">